Meet with other attendees in Wright Room to have hot beverages, cookies, and learn how time travel can help them with recovery and other life goals.

 Code S06 :: Seminar Session :: 1.50 CE hours

 There is an explosion of neuroscience research which is providing new insights into brain functioning in health and illness.
 This research is challenging traditional perspectives on diagnosis and approaches in treatment.
-Dr. Jesse Viner’s presentation is an evolving effort to organize and integrate what we are learning about the brain into a coherent model for understanding and working effectively with the difficulties of those who seek professional assistance.
+Dr. Marc Sandrolini’s presentation is an evolving effort to organize and integrate what we are learning about the brain into a coherent model for understanding and working effectively with the difficulties of those who seek professional assistance.

 Attendees will be able to submit anonymous questions to a panel of experts made up of ANAD’s Treatment Center Partners who will discuss them in front of attendees.